 - 5.1 General.
 Newly planted trees (trees planted within 3 years), shrubs and other plants shall require special maintenance for two or three growing seasons following planting.
 All maintenance practices shall follow approved arboricultural standards. - 5.2 Watering.
 Trees shall be watered when one inch of rain water has not fallen within 7 days, or within 7 days of last watering.
 Proper watering of trees shall consist of the equivalent of one inch of rain (1/2 gallon per square foot of soil) for the root zone per tree per week.
 Gator Bags can be used, but must be completely filled once per week for proper watering.
 Programmable or manual irrigation systems may also be used, but shall be programmed or run only once per week after lawn is established.
 To prevent overwatering of trees, irrigation that is required to run more than once per week for other vegetation shall be set separately from the irrigation that is installed for watering trees. - 5.3 Fertilization.
-Fertilization of trees should not be needed for trees unless a nutrient deficiency has been observed and shall only occur after approved by the Tree

-Advisory Board.
+Fertilization of individual trees should not be performed in the first growing season after planting.
+The bed the tree is in may be fertilized prior to planting if it is necessary as determined by soil testing done through a certified soil lab.
 Fertilization of public trees shall follow ANSI standards or other accepted arboricultural standards.
-Fertilization, if deemed necessary, shall be done according to soil nutrient deficiencies, and current lawn and landscaping fertilization shall be calculated, before fertilization mixes and a rates are calculated.
-Only broadcast fertilization of wet or dry fertilizers over root system of tree shall be accepted unless otherwise approved by the Tree Advisory Board.

-- 5.4 Insect and Disease Control.
-Tree species that are resistant to insects and diseases should be selected for plantings.
+Only broadcast fertilization of wet or dry fertilizers over root system of tree shall be accepted unless otherwise approved by the Tree Advisory Board. - 5.4 Insect and Disease Control.
+Tree species and cultivars that are resistant to insects and diseases should be selected for plantings.
 Frequent and thorough inspections shall be made to determine when measures for the control of insects and diseases shall be taken.
 Before chemicals are used to resolve pest and disease issues, the specific tree species and pest shall be properly identified to ensure proper control method and alternative controls should be considered in the place of chemicals.
-If fungicides, herbicides or pesticides are required to be applied for controlling disease, pests or weeds, they must be applied by an Indiana Licensed Pesticide Applicator, or by an employee working under direct supervision of a licensed applicator who is within direct contact of the employer, as per the regulations set forth by the Office of the Indiana State Chemist. - 5.5 Pruning.
+If fungicides, herbicides or pesticides are required to be applied for controlling disease, pests or weeds, they must be applied by an Indiana Licensed Pesticide Applicator, or by an employee working under direct supervision of a licensed applicator who is within direct contact of the supervisor, as per the regulations set forth by the Office of the Indiana State Chemist. - 5.5 Pruning.
 Pruning newly planted trees shall consist of removing dead, broken, or injured branches, water sprouts, and the suppression of uneven growth that affects form.
 Pruning shall be practiced as often thereafter as needed to assure strong branch unions.
 Newly planted trees need not have lower branches removed until they are well established, or unless the branches visually or physically obstruct paved right-of-ways and signs.
 Pruning of public trees shall follow ANSI standards or other accepted arboricultural standards.